yWorks/yfiles-for-html-demos/demos/tutorial-graph-builder/05-implicit-grouping/README.md

 ## Create group nodes from implicit node data

-If you want to create group nodes automatically from data that is present in the items in your node source, you can use [NodesSource.createParentNodesSource](https://docs.yworks.com/yfileshtml/#/api/NodesSource#NodesSource-method-createParentNodesSource).
+If you want to create group nodes automatically from data that is present in the items in your node source, you can use [NodesSource.createParentNodesSource](https://docs.yworks.com/yfileshtml/#/api/NodesSource#createParentNodesSource).
 This method uses the existing NodesSource to group its items from scratch.
 The mandatory `parentDataProvider` parameter describes how to retrieve a parent object for each item in the NodesSource.
 The optional `idProvider` parameter can be used to uniquely identify parent objects even if they are not referentially equal.

-This method creates a new [NodesSource](https://docs.yworks.com/yfileshtml/#/api/NodesSource) which can then be configured as usual, e.g. by providing label bindings or custom styles.
+This method creates a new [NodesSource](https://docs.yworks.com/yfileshtml/#/api/NodesSource) which can then be configured as usual, e.g., by providing label bindings or custom styles.

-You can additionally **augment** the newly created parent node source with additional data with [NodesSource.addParentNodesSource](https://docs.yworks.com/yfileshtml/#/api/NodesSource#NodesSource-method-addParentNodesSource), e.g. to recursively process parent data for that same source and thereby building a whole hierarchy.
+You can additionally **augment** the newly created parent node source with additional data with [NodesSource.addParentNodesSource](https://docs.yworks.com/yfileshtml/#/api/NodesSource#addParentNodesSource), e.g., to recursively process parent data for that same source and thereby building a whole hierarchy.

 We start by defining the initial set of nodes via a [NodesSource](https://docs.yworks.com/yfileshtml/#/api/NodesSource):